nitad54448/win10-installer-yappari-v5-2023/README.md

 Overall, the notation is quite straightforward once you become familiar with the conventions used.

+## Parameters ##
+This panel you can setup the parameters boudaries for TRDL and constrained Levenberg-Marquardt procedure.
+In addition the datafile separator can be selected here.
+When reading a MFLI csv file you have probably a _,_ or _;_ separator.
+You need to inspect the data file then select the proper string here.
+For 3 columns, _tabs_ are typically used.
+Note that the separator used here for reading will also be used for exporting the data files.

 ## About ##
 Brief help listing the version of the program.